 In 2008, I discovered meditation, which initiated a tangible physical and emotional healing process and anchored me in a source of spiritual inspiration.
 I pursued a year of residential practice, and have kept up a daily practice ever since.
 I also began working with a few skilled therapists, providing the context I needed to access a more relational way of being in the world.

-I completed a master’s degree in counseling in 2014 and have obtained extensive postgraduate training in experiential and somatically-based therapies, include Hakomi, Somatic Experiencing, Psychobiological Approach to Couples Therapy, and Accelerated Experiential Dynamic Psychotherapy.
-I’m also an active participant in several training groups for group therapists and pursue ongoing clinical consultation and supervision to widen my clinical orientation and better understand my own way of being in therapeutic relationship.
+I completed a master’s degree in counseling in 2014 and have obtained extensive postgraduate training in a variety of psychodynamic, experiential, somatic, attachment, and trauma-informed approaches to therapy.
+I’m also an active participant in several training groups for group therapists and pursue ongoing clinical consultation, supervision, and supervision mentorship to better understand my own way of being in therapeutic and supervisory relationships.

-I aim to approach all of my clients and supervisees with cultural humility and actively seek out training and consultation to strengthen awareness of my own positionality, power, and privilege.
-I identify as ethnically Jewish, U.S. born, able-bodied, cisgender male, heterosexual, and middle class.
+I aim to approach all of my clients and supervisees with cultural humility and actively seek out training and consultation to strengthen my cultural competence and my awareness of my own assumptions, biases, positionality, power, and privilege.
+I identify as ethnically Jewish, white, U.S. born, able-bodied, cisgender male, heterosexual, and middle class.
 I welcome open dialogue about how these and other differences might affect our working relationship.

 I consider it a great blessing to have had many inspiring mentors and to be involved in work that I love within a wonderful community of clients, colleagues, family, and friends.